 KOICA provides funding in the region at different levels and for a wide range of fields ranging from energy to health to education.
-In terms of energy, the mission for KOICA is "Contributing to carbon dioxide (CO2) reduction through sustainable energy and realizing inclusive growth".
+In terms of energy, the mission for KOICA is "Contributing to Carbon dioxide (CO2) reduction through sustainable energy and realizing inclusive growth".
 The major programs listed by KOICA are:

-- Establishment of micro -grid systems. - Distribution of solar home systems. - Distribution of clean cook stoves. - Promotion of renewable energy resources, mainly solar and hydro. - Establishment of grid-connected power generation systems. - Development of institutions for renewable energy promotion. - Transmission and distribution of automation and efficiency improvement. - Heating and thermal efficiency improvement. - Capacity building and R&D infrastructure support.
+- Establishment of micro -grid systems. - Distribution of Solar Home Systems. - Distribution of Clean Cook Stoves. - Promotion of renewable energy resources, mainly solar and hydro. - Establishment of micro-grid systems. - Establishment of grid-connected power generation systems. - Development of institutions for renewable energy promotion. - Transmission and distribution of automation and efficiency improvement. - Heating and thermal efficiency improvement. - Capacity building and R&D infrastructure support.

-However, you must contact their Pacific office based in Suva, Fiji to find out how they are funding projects in the region and to find out if your proposed project proposal is eligible for a grant.
+However, you must contact their Pacific office based in Suva Fiji to find out how they are funding projects in the region and to find out if your proposed project proposal is eligible for a grant.8